tydelaney/IllinoisProject/README.md

     ```

 By following these steps, you'll create a pull request for your changes, get them reviewed, and merge them into `master`.

+TO DO LIST
+1. Merge all the code
+2. Add Password reset
+3. Get rid of add account
+4. profile picture
+5. Add email field in edit account
+7. Transfer Net users data to account
+8. Fix net users email inserting as username
+9. DK add all the comment stuff